FAQ

 Lead is harmful to health, especially for children.
 Taking action to reduce these exposures can improve outcomes.
 The most common sources of lead in drinking water are lead pipes, faucets, and fixtures.
 Lead pipes are more likely to be found in older cities and homes built before 1986.
 Click here for more information and steps you can take to reduce Lead in drinking water from the EPA.

-After the water system is repaired, and the pressure is restored, the precautionary boil water notice will remain in effect for at least one, to several days, while bacteria tests are conducted to assure the safety of the water.
+After the water system is repaired, and the pressure is restored in the pipes to your home or business, the precautionary boil water notice will remain in effect for one to several days while bacteria tests are conducted to assure the safety of the water.
 The notice will be lifted (rescinded) only after tests prove the water is safe to drink.
-For further information from the CDC click HERE.
+Flush your taps and dispose of ice made during the PBWN.